 The pandemic has led to a general sense of chaos and career instability among professionals, especially among those whose jobs were impacted by the COVID-19 slowdown.
 Going forward, professionals are looking to work for businesses that can promise a better outlook for the year 2021.
 If your sector is one of those expected to thrive in the upcoming years, you may want to highlight that job stability and a promising career are key advantages of working with your organization.
 Job seekers are also going to take note of how you treated your employees over the pandemic.
 Were you fair and empathic?
 Did you conduct short-term layoffs?
 Were they the first to be hired back?
 Were you transparent in your communications?
 You don’t need to include these in a job description, but be prepared to discuss your actions when you are interviewing.

 Meaningful Work and Autonomy:

-Employees are looking for meaningful work opportunities that offer purposeful work and not just commitment to a successful bottom line.
+Employees are looking for meaningful work opportunities that offer purposeful work and are not just committed to a successful bottom line.
 Employers that value employees and trust them to do their job without micromanaging are likely to be preferred by job applicants.
 How are you managing your remote workforce?
 What does your performance review process look like in this new WFH model?
-Job seekers want to know you have a plan to assess productivity that means more than screen time.
+Job seekers want to know you have a plan to assess productivity which means more than screen time.

 The year 2021 will bring a fresh breath of opportunities for employers and employees.
 As a business, it is essential to update your hiring strategy so your business offers the best in market value preposition for potential candidates.